Happy Birthday (c)

 But some take steps to avoid the fees.
 For example, some film makers substitute “For He’s a Jolly Good Fellow” in when “Happy Birthday” would otherwise be more appropriate.
 And, perhaps absurdly, some large chain restaurants instruct servers to sing atypical birthday songs when guests celebrate at their establishments — in an effort to skirt paying royalties to Warner Music.

 “Happy Birthday” was originally scheduled to enter the public domain in 1991, but a pair of copyright extension laws in the U.S. (not specific to this song) extended its copyright another four decades.
-Absent other extensions, the song will enter public domain in the U.S. in 2030 and in the European Union at the close of 2016.
+Absent other extensions, the song was to enter public domain in the U.S. in 2030 and in the European Union at the close of 2016.
+But in 2015, a federal judge in Los Angeles ruled that the 1935 copyright applied only to the piano arraignment, not the actual song.
+It took longer than it should have, but movies and restaurants and everyone else are now free to wish each other a happy birthday, musically.

 Related reading: “Copyright Basics” by the Library of Congress Copyright Office.
 Free on Kindle.
 Also, Little Miss Birthday, a Mr. Men/Little Miss series book. $3.99, six reviews all of 5-stars, and (obviously?) not available on Kindle.